electric-sql/electric/examples/linearlite/README.md

 ### Configure Node

-This project is using Node v16.20.0 and pnpm to manage dependencies
+This project is using Node v16

 ```
-nvm use v16.20.0
+nvm use v16
-npm install -g pnpm
 ```

 ### Install